recursive-beast/rollup-plugin-external-assets/README.md

 # rollup-plugin-external-assets

-> A rollup plugin to make assets external but include them in the output.
+> A rollup plugin to make assets external,</br>
+> they will not be added to the bundling pipeline,</br>
+> but they will still be included in the final output.

 ## Installation